 Look out for our newsletters in your inbox soon.

-At Mesa Verde National Park in southern Colorado, visitors can retrace the ancient footsteps of the ancestral Puebloans who once lived in the park’s magnificent cliff dwellings, and the entrance fee is a very affordable – $15.00 per car from Memorial Day to Labor Day, and just $10 per vehicle the rest of the year.
+At Mesa Verde National Park in southern Colorado, visitors can retrace the ancient footsteps of the ancestral Puebloans who once lived in the park’s magnificent cliff dwellings, and the entrance fee is affordable.
 This UNESCO World Heritage Site is home to some of the most-well-preserved archaeological sites in the U.S., with more than 4,500 found within its boundaries, including Cliff Palace which contains 150 rooms, 23 kivas and once had a population of roughly 100.
 Lodging can be very budget-friendly too, by camping at Morefield Campground which offers a scenic canyon setting just four and a half miles from the park entrance, or you can stay at one of the nearby hotels starting at under $60 a night.

-Victor and Cripple Creek, Colorado (Hotel Prices & Photos)
+Victor and Cripple Creek (Hotel Prices & Photos)

 Victor was once a thriving gold rush town, home to nearly 20,000 around its peak in 1900.
-Today, there are just a few hundred residents in this historic town on the west side of Pikes Peak, and a handful of accommodation options, including the 1899 Victor Hotel that boasts a gorgeous Victorian-style lobby, an authentic bird cage elevator and rooms that start at just $75 a night.
+Today, there are just a few hundred residents in this historic town on the west side of Pikes Peak, and a handful of accommodation options, including the 1899 Victor Hotel that boasts a gorgeous Victorian-style lobby, an authentic birdcage elevator and rooms that are affordable.
 When you want a more lively atmosphere, Cripple Creek is just a 10-minute drive away and is booming with casinos and tourist attractions.

 The Indian Peaks Wilderness is a hidden mountain treasure near the eclectic town of Nederland, just outside Rocky Mountain National Park.
-The landscape features soaring vertical rock faces, 13,000-foot-high mountains and wild flower-filled tundra, ideal for hiking and climbing, with miles and miles of trails leading. and few ever crowded.
-Hike the Arapaho Glacier Trail for especially jaw-dropping views and than come back to stay in the state’s quirkiest town.
+The landscape features soaring vertical rock faces, 13,000-foot-high mountains and wildflower-filled tundra, ideal for hiking and climbing, with miles and miles of trails leading. and few ever crowded.
+Hike the Arapaho Glacier Trail for especially jaw-dropping views and then come back to stay in the state’s quirkiest town.
 Nederland is internationally famous for its “Frozen Dead Guys,” and visitors can explore the town’s rich mining history, shop for unique items and enjoy an outstanding music scene.
-Book a hotel for under $100, or save even more by booking an Airbnb stay.

 Red Feather Lakes (Hotel Prices & Photos)